FedBaF: Federated Learning Aggregation Biased by a Foundation Model: Experimental Evaluations

 The weight initialization method, which also incorporates a foundation model but does not keep it private, exhibits similar performance gains as FedBaF compared to training without a foundation model.
 For example, on Pre-ResNet weight initialization exhibited global performance gains of 19.7\% for FedAvg and 20.4\% for FedProx in non-IID scenarios, while on Vision Transformers it achieves gains of 18.8\% for both FedAvg and FedProx in non-IID scenarios.

 In the next-word prediction task using a Transformer, FedBaF significantly outperformed training with no foundation model, reducing perplexity by 76.0\% with FedAvg, whereas weight initialization yielded a 67.8\% decrease relative to training without a foundation model with FedAvg.

-Collectively, these findings indicate \textbf{negligible differences between the test accuracies attained by FedBaF and those achieved with weight initialization}, despite the fact that unlike weight initialization, FedBaF does not reveal the foundation model weights to FL clients.
+Collectively, these findings indicate \textbf{negligible differences between the test accuracies attained by FedBaF and those achieved with weight initialization}.
+Simultaneously,\textbf{ FedBaF achieves privacy advantages} as, unlike weight initialization, it does not reveal the foundation model weights to FL clients.
 Moreover, FedBaF showed better testing performance than the weight initialization or no foundation model methods in 10 out of the 14 experiment settings.

+In Appendix~\ref{appendix:adam_results}, we provide additional examples of FedBaF achieving privacy and test performance improvements.
+They include comparisons with FedAdam~\citep{reddiadaptive}, a state-of-the-art FL method leveraging pre-trained models.